iamelse/ccdp-challenge/README.md

 ## Clean Code - [Challenge] Converting MVC into MVVM and MVP

-In this challenge, aku mengkonversi project Android MVC ini menjadi Design Pattern MVVM dan MVP (make different folder for each design pattern).
+In this challenge, I changed this Android MVC project to MVVM and MVP Design Patterns (make a different folder for each design pattern).

 ## Screenshot